Mru people: Taungya

 The Mru, like other ethnic groups from the hilly regions of Southeast Asia, practice taungya cultivation.
 They cultivate on the hillsides after cutting down the trees, which usually takes a month.
 This process usually occurs in January or February.
-Around March, they burn the trees that are taken down for taungya paddy cultivation and they start sowing in April.
+Around March, they burn the trees that are taken down for taungya paddy cultivation, and they start sowing in April.
 When they sow the seeds separately in pits, they use spades, which are made with a long handle from an old taungya-cutting-dah (knife) that is no longer usable.

 Traditional rites and rituals

 Birth

 After the birth of a child, four short bamboos are placed on the bank of the stream.
-A chicken is then killed in the honor of the nats and its blood poured over the bamboos that are put close together.
+A chicken is then killed in honor of the nats, and its blood is poured over the bamboos that are put close together.
 A prayer is then made for the well-being of the child.
 The chicken is then dumped.

 New Taungya Cutting

 Before the start of a new taungya cultivation, the villagers collectively buy two goats, and two fowls are gathered from each household.
-One of the goats is put in front of the hut closest to the stream and the other near the second hut.
-The fowls are then placed in between the two huts.
-After the villagers pray for good health and the abundance of crops for the coming taungya cultivation, both the goats and fowls are slaughtered one after another starting from the goat nearest to the stream.
+One of the goats is put in front of the hut closest to the stream, and the other near the second hut.
+The fowls are then placed between the two huts.
+After the villagers pray for good health and the abundance of crops for the coming taungya cultivation, both the goats and fowls are slaughtered one after another, starting from the goat nearest to the stream.
 The blood of the animals is then sprayed over the small huts and the flowing water.
-The villagers then cook the goats and the fowls are reclaimed by their respective owners.
+The villagers then cook the goats, and the fowls are reclaimed by their respective owners.
 With the meat and khaung, they make an offering to the nat before they begin the feast.
-Meanwhile, the village is shut down for three days and the villagers fix up bamboo arches over the village path.
-If anyone enters the village during this time period, a compensation has to be paid to cover all the expenses incurred.
+Meanwhile, the village is shut down for three days, and the villagers fix up bamboo arches over the village path.
+If anyone enters the village during this time period, compensation has to be paid to cover all the expenses incurred.
 This ceremony is celebrated once a year and after the ceremony, they can start their taungya cultivation for the year.

 Beginning of Taungya Harvest

 After the taungya fruits and vegetables are ready for the harvest, household members go into their taungyas and collect several different vegetables and fruits with a few plants of paddy.
 The vegetables and fruits are then put into a big basket and paddy into khaung pot.
 A fowl is then killed and its blood sprinkled over the khaung pot and the vegetable basket.
-Another fowl is cooked using rice flour and mixing it with salt and ginger.
-Then the rice is mixed with the khaung and then together with the fowl, they made an offering in various different baskets to the nats who live in the staircase of the house.
+Another fowl is cooked using rice flour mixed with salt and ginger.
+Then the rice is mixed with the khaung and together with the fowl, they made an offering in various different baskets to the nats who live in the staircase of the house.
 Neighbors are then invited to enjoy the rest of the meat.
 This natpwe is held on the same day by different households in a village.
 Villagers can harvest their produce after the ceremony.